lightninglabs/lightninglabs.github.io/_posts/2017-07-05-emerging-lightning-developer-ecosystem.markdown

 [https://github.com/mably/lncli-web](https://github.com/mably/lncli-web)

-Francois Mably and team also built a web client and dashboard for `lnd` written in NodeJS / Angular.
+François 'Mably' Masurel and team also built a web client and dashboard for `lnd` written in NodeJS / Angular.
 A few of the other `lnd` projects have used this web client as a starting point, speaking to the usefulness of this project.
 Here are a few screenshots:

 ![image alt text](https://i.imgur.com/d6lh9YN.png)